-The earnings per share performance of the Compumedics Group reflects the decline in the financial performance of the group, predominantly as a result of the shortfall in US during the year ended 30 June 2017.
+The earnings per share performance of the Compumedics Group reflects the improvement in the financial performance of the group, driven by growth in the group's key markets around the world and the partial invoicing of the MEG sale.
 The directors remain focused on driving earnings per share higher.